 The “Custom Binary Blocked by FRP Lock” has become a widely known problem for most Android users.
 Thus several unlocking methods have recently come up to solve this error through mutual discussion and sharing.

 For your r benefit, we have taken up a Samsung phone and listed all methods written below, which are useful in tackling the error displayed on your phone screen.

 1. Force Restarting the Device

 Restarting the Samsung phone device is simple and very less time-consuming.
-It can serve to fix the temporary program error, along with stopping every background operation performed on the phone.
+It can fix the temporary program error and stop every background operation performed on the phone.